baggariSiva/umijs/README.md

-# UmiJs on Elestio
+# Umi.js on Elestio

-This is a minimal example of a UmiJs site created using create umi
+This is a minimal example of a Umi.js site created using create umi

 Click on the button below to deploy this repository with CI/CD on Elestio: